Skip to main content.

 • How Does It Work?

-The Bard Entrance Exam is open to high school juniors and seniors.
+The Bard Entrance Exam is open only to high school juniors and seniors.
 Candidates must write three essays.
 The questions are organized into four categories.
 One question must be answered from three of the four categories.
 The suggested length for each of the three essays is 2,500 words.

 How Does It Work?

+The Bard Entrance Exam is open only to high school juniors and seniors.
+Candidates must write three essays.
+The questions are organized into four categories.
+One question must be answered from three of the four categories.
+The suggested length for each of the three essays is 2,500 words.
 All the information needed to answer the questions is on the examination platform.
 However, you are not limited to these sources.
 If you use other materials, they must be properly cited.
 Remember that this is not a test of what you already know; rather it is an opportunity to demonstrate close reading, critical thinking, and the ability to interpret problems.
 It is an effort to connect testing to learning.

 Once registered for the Bard Entrance Examination, applicants may enter and exit the examination as often as needed before November 1.
 Along with the completed examination, applicants must sign an Honor Agreement assuring the readers that the work is their own.
 The Honor Agreement is located on the examination platform.